Picsart’s new ‘AI Enhance’ tool promises to upscale your images and improve IQ

 Grandparents

-The image, run through Picsart’s “ Portrait” tool.
+The same image, through Picsart’s “ Portrait” tool.
 Note: Open both images in a new tab for the comparison.
 Dan Bracaglia

-Even the company’s own example images, like the at the top of the , show somewhat similar results.
+Even the company’s own example images, like the one at the top of the page, somewhat similar results.
 The handful of sample files available take a low quality and very (artificially!?) noisy original, smooth things out, sharpen faces, and call it a day.

 Barack Obama